leobrowning92/dotfiles/snippets.md

 ### making executables
-make a system link to ~/.local/bin/ to put the executable on the path. make sure that there is a shebang in the file header to indicate what compiler to use.
+make a system link to ~/.local/bin/ to put the executable on the path.

     ln -s path/to/script ~/.local/bin/nameoffunction

-for python use `#!/usr/bin/env python3` for bash `#!/bin/bash`
+make sure that there is a shebang in the file header to indicate what compiler to use. for python use `#!/usr/bin/env python3` for bash `#!/bin/bash`

+finally make the script executable by using

+    chmod +x script

 then you can just use nameoffunction from command wherever you want